oracle/tribuo/docs/Architecture.md

   values cannot be modified after insertion.
 In addition, each Example has a float-valued weight field, which can be used to denote the importance of an Example in a training or evaluation setting.
-Only training algorithms that implement the `WeightedExamples` tag interface support weighted examples ; otherwise the example weights are ignored.
+Only training algorithms that implement the `WeightedExamples` tag interface support weighted examples; otherwise the example weights are ignored.
 The weight field is currently supported in the `RegressionEvaluator` if the weighted evaluation flag is turned on.
 We'll consider adding this support to the other evaluators, although it may require breaking API changes since the return types of some accessor methods could change from integer to